rebeccoder/Aurum-Reborn/README.md

 ## Testing

+There was an issue that the Stripe Secret Key and other information had been commited to Github.
+These have since changed and are no longer relevant to the keys now used in the website.

-No automated testing has been used on this project, Instead all the testing has been done manually and through numerous user experiences.
+<strong> No automated testing has been used on this project, Instead all the testing has been done manually and through numerous user experiences. </strong>

 <strong> Navigation and Site Flow:</strong> Tested how easily users can navigate through the website, find products, and access different sections.
 Check if the site flow makes sense and is intuitive for users by navigating through all the pages and make sure all the links are working so that a user doesn't get stuck anywhere.